After the CR: Funding Opportunities and Gaps in Pandemic Preparedness - EverGlade Consulting

 Modernizing the Strategic National Stockpile

-The Strategic National Stockpile (SNS), a cornerstone of the U.S. emergency response system, remains strained.
-While Section 625 of PAHPA reauthorizes funding, critical gaps exposed during the COVID-19 pandemic remain unaddressed:
+The Strategic National Stockpile (SNS), a linchpin of the U.S. emergency response system, remains under strain.
+Section 625 of PAHPA reauthorizes SNS funding but does not address gaps revealed during the COVID-19 pandemic:

 Expanding Diagnostic Infrastructure